 The acceleration of globalization, the role of new digital technologies and industrial, and social processes, has increased both virtually and physically the communication between individuals from different parts of the world.
 This global market has led to an increase in international businesses and multicultural corporations, where employees from different backgrounds, cultures, and countries work together in a particular location or virtually in different areas (Carter-Thuilier & Moreno, 2017).
-This in return has promoted the exchange of knowledge, skills and abilities from these diverse individuality (Barabas, 2014).
+This in return has promoted the exchange of knowledge, skills, and abilities from this diverse individuality (Barabas, 2014).
 The cultural diversification on companies around the world has brought positive aspects to work but also an interesting phenomenon discussed, which is ingroup bias.

-For the work with three or more authors, include the name of only first author plus "et al." in every citation. including the first citation challenge that corporations, organizations, and societies are facing is that occasionally people form a more positive idea about an ingroup member than an out-group member (Rubin & Willis 2002).
+Align the text to the left and leave the right margin uneven.
+Do not use full justification those of other groups (Efferson et al., 2008).
+These norms, beliefs and challenge that corporations, organizations, and societies are facing is that occasionally people form a more positive idea about an ingroup member than an out-group member (Rubin & Willis 2002).
 This favoritism or bias that occurs in direction of an individual's ingroup may encourage the performance of their ingroup, that in response can lead to long-term benefits (Balliet et al., 2014).
 This nonetheless can also lead to feelings of animosity within the outgroups and in return react with bitterness against the discriminating group.
-So, ingroup bias can be both positive and negative in a society, it can create secure ingroups yet it can also encourage stress, competition, and resentment.
+So, ingroup bias can be both positive and negative in a society, it can create secure ingroups, yet it can also encourage stress, competition, and resentment.